ray2501/cratedb-tcl/README.md

 ## TDBC commands

-tdbc::cratedb::connection create db host port ?schema? ?-option value...?
+tdbc::cratedb::connection create db host port ?schema? ?SSLEnabled? ?-option value...?

-Create a CrateDB database connection handle is established by invoking `tdbc::cratedb::connection create`, passing it the name to be used as a connection handle, followed by a host name, port number and schema name (optional).
+Create a CrateDB database connection handle is established by invoking `tdbc::cratedb::connection create`, passing it the name to be used as a connection handle, followed by a host name, port number, schema name (optional) and SSLEnabled flag (optional).

 The tdbc::cratedb::connection create object command supports the -encoding, -isolation and -readonly option (only gets the default setting).